-Attaboy, 134 Eldridge Street: Where most speakeasy style lounges don’t have an obvious entrance, this place also doesn’t have a menu.
+Where most speakeasy-style lounges don’t have an obvious entrance, this place also doesn’t have a menu.
 Bartenders make custom cocktails based on a quick conversation about what you’re in the mood for.
 (To get in, look for an unmarked steel door off Eldridge street.
 Rap loudly and if no one answers after a few knocks, try the buzzer.)
 A redesign of the old Milk & Honey spot, the vibe is decades old even if the décor isn’t.

 Not sure what to ask the Attaboy barkeep to make?
-Kim recommends her all-time favorite, a Hemingway Daiquiri.
+Try a crowd favorite, the Hemingway Daiquiri.
 Hemingway didn’t like sweet drinks, so as the story goes, sometime in the 1930s he asked the bartender at Havana’s El Floridita to make him something like a daiquiri with “No sugar and double the rum.”

 - 0.75 oz light rum